nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

   `add Project`<br>
   `undo 2`<br>
   `redo`<br>
-  Redo `add Assignment`.
+  Undo both commands, then redo `add Assignment`.
 * `add Test`<br>
   `undo`<br>
   Press <kbd>Ctrl</kbd> + <kbd>Y</kbd> <br>
   Redo adding Test to the todo list.

 [comment]: # (@@author A0162011A)
 ### 3.15.
-Viewing previous commands and accessing them: `history`
+Viewing previous commands: `history`

 You may want to check what you have previously entered.<br>
 `history` shows you your previous commands entered in the current session. <br>
 Format: `history`

-> * Previous commands are listed in order from latest command to earlier command.
+> * Previous commands are listed in order from the earliest command to the latest command.
-> * Alternatively, pressing on the <kbd>up</kbd> and <kbd>down</kbd> arrow keys on the keyboard will cycle through the commands previously entered.
+> * Alternatively, pressing on the <kbd>up</kbd> and <kbd>down</kbd> arrow keys on the keyboard will iterate through the commands previously entered.

 Examples:
 * `add Test` <br>
   `history` <br>
-  Shows `add Test` in the list.
+  Shows `add Test` in the result display.
 * `add Test` <br>
   Press on the <kbd>up</kbd> arrow key. <br>
-  Shows `add Test` in your input text field.
+  Shows `add Test` in the command box.

 ### 3.16.
-Adding alias for any phrase: `alias`
+Adding an alias for any phrase: `alias`

 For long commands like `mark complete`, you may want to have a shortcut for it.<br>
 `alias` allows you to add an alias for a phrase. <br>
 Format: `alias ALIAS PHRASE`

-> * Once added, alias can be used instead of the phrase to perform operations.
-In subsequent commands, if the first word is detected to an alias, the command will give the same result as if the command starts the aliased phrase.
+> * Once added, the alias can be used instead of the phrase to perform operations.<br>
+In subsequent commands, if the first word is detected to an `ALIAS`, the word will be treated as the associated `PHRASE`.
-> * The phrase can be multiple words long.
-It can be anything, not necessarily a command word.
+> * `PHRASE` can be multiple words long.
+> * `PHRASE` can be anything, not necessarily a command word.
 > * Parameter suggestion is also supported for commands that uses an alias.
-For example, if `a` is set as an alias for `add`, the parameters for adding task are also suggested when `a a task` is typed.
+For example, if `a` is set as an `ALIAS` for `add`, the parameters for adding task are also suggested when `a a task` is typed.

 Example:
 * `alias hs history` <br>
-  `hs` <br>
-  Shows `alias hs history` in the list.
+  Adds `hs` as an alias for `history`.
 * `alias addTaskNamedTest add Test` <br>
+  Adds `addTaskNamedTest` as an alias for `add Test`.<br>
   `addTaskNamedTest` <br>
-  Performs the command `add Test` which will add a new task called 'Test'.
+  Performs the command `add Test` which will add a new task called `Test`.

 ### 3.17.
 Removing an alias: `unalias`

-You may an alias no longer suitable, and want to remove it from ToLuist.<br>
+You may find an alias no longer suitable, and may want to remove it from ToLuist.<br>
 `unalias` allows you to remove an alias for a phrase.<br>
 Format: `unalias ALIAS`

 Example:
 * `alias hs history` <br>
   `unalias hs` <br>
-  Removes the alias 'hs'.
+  Removes the alias `hs`.

 ### 3.18.
 Viewing aliases: `viewalias`

-You may get forgetful and forget the aliases you set in ToLuist.<br>
+To remind yourself of the aliases you set in ToLuist, you can use `viewalias`.<br>
 `viewalias` shows you all the aliases currently set in the system. <br>
 Format: `viewalias`